 Science of People reaches millions of curious minds every month.
 Whether you’re reading our articles, watching our videos, or taking one of our courses, our mission is to demystify the world of human interaction – giving you actionable and fun ways to be people smart.

 I created People School for students who want to be master communicators.
 My mission is to help introverts leverage their strengths, show high achievers how to activate their secret skills, and teach awkward people to feel more confident.
-I currently live in Austin, Texas with my daughter and husband of 10+ years.
+I live in Austin, Texas, with my daughters and husband of 10+ years.

 I run Operations, Marketing, and Technology at Science of People.
 I built the very first version of the website when Vanessa told me about her idea to help others with their communication.
 I officially joined the team as CEO in 2017.

 I love working with data, systems, and, automation that enable small businesses to act big.
 If you’ve read Cues, I lean towards competence and love a good fact-checking mission.

 My name is Rob Hwang, and I’m passionate about people.
 But I didn’t always get along with them.
 When I was a child, I’d hang out alone in the corner by the tree.
 But as I silently watched, I slowly developed a superpower of my own.
 I saw exactly how others socialized.
 Why they laugh.
 What makes them tick.
 And how to be influential.
 And through my people-watching, I became a slightly more normal human being in the process (I’m still getting there!).

 Through Science of People, I’m able to fully combine my passions for people skills and writing by managing the brand’s content.